PrimeLens/django-notes/README.md

   # choices can set delimeters or guard rails on the values
 ```

+## If moving on to DRF notes then...

+(Because this is several study courses merged)

+1. Skip "migrations" as we are altering the user table and we want to run migrations afterwards
+2. Do this "View the data in sqlitebrowser" however there will be no data to see yet
+3. Do this "Register the item model with django admin"
+4. Skip "Create Super User for web interface login" as we will do that after the user model is altered
+5. Do this "Django out-of-the-box List Display Page is crap, lets fix it"
+6. Scroll to bottom and follow the DRF link

 ## Migrations

 Adding the class in models.py doesn't create the table, to do that you need to use a migration.
 Migrations will add a model, add a field, remove a field or change the attributes of a field